pecknigel/trading-exchange-collaborative-learning/README.md

 ## Existing Implementations

 These are existing implementations of the layers.
-They can be put together to locally run a complete system.
+They can be put together locally locally run a complete system.

 Live instances will be set up in the future.